sul-cidr/cidr-site/src/pages/projects.md

 # Projects @ CIDR

 CIDR staff collaborate with scholars on data intensive research and digital scholarship projects through the [embedded research support (ATS) program](ats-program/) and the [Developer program](developers/).
 Most of our projects have focused on humanities and social science scholarship.

-Read more about our recent work, or browse through our **project archive**.
+## Some Recent Projects

 <ProjectsList/>